TheFeministSoftwareFoundation/C-plus-Equality/README.md

 Philosophy
 ==========

 1. The language is to be strictly [interpreted](https://en.wikipedia.org/wiki/Interpreted_language) using [feminist theory](https://en.wikipedia.org/wiki/Feminist_theory).
-Under no circumstances should the language be [compiled](https://en.wikipedia.org/wiki/Compiled_language), as compilation and the use of a compiler imposes an oppressive and toxic relationship between the high-level descriptive language and the low-level machine code that does all the labour.
+Under no circumstances should the language be [compiled](https://en.wikipedia.org/wiki/Compiled_language), as compilation and the use of a compiler imposes an oppressive and toxic relationship between the high-level descriptive language and the low-level machine code that does all the labo(u)r.
 Instead, **C+=** is interpreted, which fosters communication, itself a strong female trait.
 2. No constants or persistence.
 Rigidity is masculine; the feminine is fluid.
 I.e., [fluid mechanics is hard for men 'because it deals with "feminine" fluids in contrast to "masculine" rigid mechanics'](https://en.wikipedia.org/wiki/Luce_Irigaray).
 3. No state.
 The State is The Man.
 'Nuff said.
 Hence, the language should be purely [functional](https://en.wikipedia.org/wiki/Functional_language).
 4. Women are better than men with natural language.
 Hence, the language should be English-based like HyperCard/[LiveCode](https://en.wikipedia.org/wiki/LiveCode#Examples).